Bahrain court eases sentences for medics in uprising

 The Sunni Al Khalifa family, backed by Saudi-led Gulf troops, crushed the protest movement led by the Shi‘ite majority that erupted last year after revolts in Egypt and Tunisia.

-The protests, which ended in a crackdown including sweeping arrests, demolition of Shi‘ite mosques and dismissal of thousands of Shi‘ites from their jobs, left the country more divided and riven with sectarian hatred.
+The protests, which ended in a brutal crackdown, including sweeping arrests, demolition of Shi‘ite mosques and dismissal of thousands of Shi‘ites from their jobs, left the country more divided and riven with sectarian hatred.

 The doctors, who were released last year after an outcry over allegations of torture during detention, were not present during the brief court session.